scottchiesa/UKB_RAP_Getting_Started/README.md

 `dx select`

-Now by typing either `pwd` or`dx pwd` into your terminal, you will be able to see which directory you are currently working in on both your local machine and the RAP, respectively.
+Now type either `pwd` or`dx pwd` into your terminal and you will see that each lists which directory you are currently working in on either your local machine or the RAP, respectively.